-- Shareholders' control over management is stronger than anyone else's: Contrary to other types of entrepreneurship, banking activity primarily relies on deposit financing.
-In the event of a bank default, therefore, the lion's share of the losses will be borne, in theory, by deposit holders rather than the owners, while any profits earned are collected by the latter.
-At the same time, since shareholders can control bank management much more directly than deposit holders, bank management is more prone to identify with the interests of shareholders ("moral hazard").
-Thus bank management, in theory, might be encouraged to take on excessive risks to the detriment of the bank's creditors and deposit holders. - Relative performance evaluation: Even the owners of financial organisations fail to have full control over the management of the organisation ("moral hazard").
+- Shareholders' control over management is stronger than anyone else's: Contrary to other types of entrepreneurship, the activity of financial intermediaries primarily relies on external debt financing.
+In the event of the default of a financial institution, therefore, the lion's share of the losses will be borne, in theory, by external debtholders rather than the owners, while any profits earned are collected by the latter.
+At the same time, since shareholders usually can control the management responsible for the financial decision making of the financial institution much more directly than external debtholders, the management is more prone to identify with the interests of shareholders ("moral hazard").
+Thus, the management might be encouraged to take on excessive risks to the detriment of the external debtholders of the financial institutions. - Relative performance evaluation: Even the owners of financial organisations fail to have full control over the management of the organisation ("moral hazard").
 Shareholders are forced to motivate management on the basis of success, in which relative performance evaluation - performance measured in comparison to similar financial organisations - usually play an important role.
 Relative performance evaluation, however, can provide an incentive for correlated risktaking, which could exacerbate excessive risk-taking further.
 In such cases, individual decision-makers are less inclined to make decisions against market trends because, if they prove to be wrong, the performance of the financial organisations managed by them will fall behind the industry average, reducing the potential income of the decision-maker.
 This is probably the case even when market trends are unfounded based on the information available to individual managements ("herding").
 Correlated risk-taking is also encouraged by the fact that it exacerbates systemic risks, which increases the chance of a group default.
 This dampens the sense of danger of individual managements as, thanks to the relative performance evaluation, individual losses of income after a group default will be less harsh than they would be after an individual default.

 - State assistance in financial crises: Mandatory deposit insurance schemes, the central bank's lender of last resort function and state capital injections by the state to financial institutions during financial crises are not only unable to ease these incentive problems, but they may aggravate them even further.
-Indeed, central bank liquidity assistance and bank bailouts4 may dampen the ex ante loss perception of bank owners.
+Indeed, central bank liquidity assistance and bank bailouts may dampen the ex ante loss perception of bank owners.
 This means overall, that ex post state interventions and crisis management also exert a significant impact on the build-up of cyclical systemic risks.
 Consequently, ex ante and ex post state interventions should be thoroughly coordinated. - Time-varying risk perception: Economic agents may be less risk averse during periods of boom, when risk-taking feels less intimidating in the context of high consumption and better financial positions.
 Economic agents with limited rationality tend to have a short-term memory with regard to previous crisis events and underestimate the probability of disastrous outcomes ("disaster myopia").
 Market actors with limited decision-making capacity are more likely to disregard highly improbable events expected for the distant future.
 In order to uphold their convictions, economic agents may opt for selective information processing, which may dampen, or also heighten, their risk perception.